-This sautéed carrots recipe is easy, delicious, and makes for the perfect vegetable side dish for any meal.
+This sautéed carrots recipe is easy, delicious, are perfectly tender (without being mushy) and makes for the perfect vegetable side dish for any meal.
 Plus, they’re done in just 10 minutes— making them a quick addition to any weeknight dinner!

 We all need some simple vegetable side dish recipes in our back pocket to make meals easy and veggie-loaded.
 Sometimes we want pizzazz when it comes to veggies.
 And sometimes we want classic recipes that are simple and delicious.
 This easy sautéed carrot recipe is exactly that.
 No muss.
 No fuss.
 Just classic.